epetela51/RockPaperScissors/README.md

-This ReadMe is for a Rock Paper Scissors game as part of the first Javascript project in The Odin Project
+This ReadMe is for a Rock Paper Scissors game as part of the first Javascript project in The Odin Project.